On the Round Complexity of Randomized Byzantine Agreement: Introduction

 \subsection{Our Results}

 We present three lower bounds on the halting probability of randomized BA protocols.
 To keep the following introductory discussion simple, we will assume that both validity and agreement properties hold perfectly, without error.
+Throughout we consider $t<n/2$ (as otherwise Byzantine agreement cannot be achieved).

 \paragraph{First-round halting.} Our first result bounds the halting probability after a single communication round.
 This is the simplest case since parties cannot inform each other about inconsistencies they encounter.
 Indeed, the established lower bound is quite strong, showing an exponentially small bound on the halting probability when $t\geq n/3$, and exponentially close to $1/2$ when $t\geq n/4$.